 I find I clean my kitchen easier and faster with pre-made cleaning wipes.
-You can make your own.
-You can go to the dollar store and get a plastic tub to store them in.
-Cut a roll of paper towels in half remove the roll and pour your cleaning solution in or an all in one cleaner.
+Wipes make spot cleaning much quicker.
+You can create your own if you think they are too expensive.
+I went to to the dollar store and got a plastic tub to store them in.
+I cut a roll of paper towels in half and removed the roll and added the cleaning solution.
 I like to use the solution of equal parts vinegar, alcohol, and water and a few drops of essential oils.

 Time yourself.
 Give yourself the most time in the worst room.
 It's about picking up not perfecting.
 Put toys or other clutter in baskets and save the sorting for when you have time.
 Spend less time in the smaller and cleaner rooms.
 Focus on picking stuff off the floor, making the bed (it does not have to be perfect), and wiping down counters or furniture.
 Decluttering surfaces fast is vital.

 Just by fluffing the couch pillows and straightening up the coffee table the room can look much cleaner.
 Vacuuming high traffic areas when you're in a hurry is better than not vacuuming at all.
 Pick and choose what matters most.
 If unexpected company is coming by they likely won't be taking a bath or going into your bedroom.
 Clean what people will see.
 Leave the rest for later.